zaber-paul/base/README.rst

 Provided Functionality
 ----------------------------------------------------------------------

-* ConfigDict -- an ordered dictionary to read configurations frm YAML files
+* ConfigDict -- an ordered dictionary to read configurations from YAML files
 * Shell -- a convenient wrapper to python sh so that pylint does not complain all the time when importing commands from sh